olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 categories: development
 summary: Remote work requires high fidelity communication and it's still not easy to achieve.
 draft: true
-image: remote-desk.jpg
+image: remote-a6000-setup.jpg
 ---

-{% include image.html
+{% include video.html
-name="remote-desk.jpg"
-alt="Photograph of my absurdly over-engineered remote worker desk." %}
+name="remote-720p-loop.mp4"
+poster="remote-720p-loop.jpg"
+alt="Looping 720p video of my weird face pretending to react at things you say to me on a Zoom call." autoplay=true loop=true controls=false muted=true class="zoot"
+%}

-This pandemic isn’t over.
-Before it even started, remote work was on the rise around the world.
-Why?
-Because it makes sense.
-Knowledge work doesn’t need to depend on crammed, loud, distracting, unhealthy open offices located in overly expensive areas.
-It also makes little sense for knowledge workers who work on laptop to bring that laptop to a room inside of a building they have to travel hours to and from every single day.
+Before the pandemic even started, remote work was already on the rise around the world because *it makes sense*.
+Knowledge work doesn’t need to depend on crammed, loud, and unhealthy open offices located in expensive areas devoid of affordable housing.
+Bringing a laptop to a room inside of a building you spend hours to travel to every day is the definition of absurdity.

-Instead, more people and their bosses choose to work remotely.
-I avoid the tern “Work From Home”.
-It's infused with a particular butts-in-seats condescension perfected by corporate leaders.
-You’re not working, you’re working *from home*.
-Be grateful.
-We *let* you do that.
-Maybe you're doing laundry, running errands, but not really "working".
-It pretends that work isn't already remote by nature when it happens on the Internet.
-Large companies *effectively* have remote offices, coordinating work across cities and countries.
+Instead working remotely has become almost normal, except to corporate leaders who prefer portraying it as "working from home" as if you need to be grateful for the (temporary) perk.
+This patronizing butts-in-seats mentality assumes that you're not, you’re working *from home*.
+Perhaps you're really doing laundry or running errands, but not actually "working".
+This ignores the fact that work is already remote by nature when it happens on the Internet.
+Large organizations *effectively* have remote offices.
+They coordinate work across cities and countries.
 Remote work is here, it's just not evenly distributed.

+## Remote Shell Shock

-The first thing inexperienced remote workers complained about when the pandemic led to a sudden exodus from shared offices spaces all over the world in the spring of 2020: it’s hard to communicate remotely.
+One of the first complaints from first-time remote workers in the spring of 2020 when the pandemic led to an abrupt exodus from shared offices all over the world: it’s hard to communicate remotely.

 No shit.